Akilandeswari

 Idol of Goddess Akhilandeshwari at the Jambukeswarar Temple in Thiruvanaikaval.

 Akhilandeshwari (अखिलाण्डेश्वरी) is one of the main forms of the Hindu Goddess Adi Parashakti.
 She is revered as an embodiment of Parvati.
 The famous abode of Akhilandeshwari is the Jambukeswarar Temple in Thiruvanaikaval.
 She is also revered collectively with the goddesses Meenakshi and Kamakshi, forming the Trishakti triad, the most powerful goddesses in Shaktism.
-The goddess’s name is split into three components.
-“Akhila” means the universe, “Anda” means cosmic egg, and “Ishwari” means the divine mother.
-Therefore, Goddess, the divine mother who protects the entire universe in her womb (cosmic egg), is known as “Akhilandeshwari”.
+The goddess’s name in Tamil is split into three components அகில ஆண்ட ஈஸ்வரி.
+“Akhila” means the universe, “Anda” means ruling, and “Ishwari” means the divine mother.
+Therefore, Goddess, the divine mother who rules the entire universe, is known as “Akhilandeshwari”.
 Akhilandeshwari is the presiding deity in the Jambukeswarar Temple in Thiruvanaikaval along with her consort Jambukeswarar, who is an avatar of Shiva.